drewmarsh/on-premises-active-directory-configuration/README.md

 ### 🧪 Testing a Random Newly Created User

 1. Attempt to RDP into Client-1 using one of the newly created Active Directory user credentials
-   - If [this](https://github.com/drewmarsh/active-directory-bulk-user-creation) script was used, the password for every account should be "Password1"
+   - If [the provided script](https://github.com/drewmarsh/active-directory-bulk-user-creation) script was used, the password for every account should be "Password1"

 <img src="/images/test-new-user.png" alt="Test New User">